shiva-mottu/fmnist_explore_classifiers/README.md

 # fmnist_explore_classifiers
-Using Fashion Dataset create a classifier and auto encoder and decoder and noisy auto encoder and decoder
+Using Fashion Dataset create a classifier and auto encoder and decoder and noisy auto encoder and decoder and also implemented gridsearch for best model